umangv/LitHub/README.rst

  - Python2 (preferably version 2.6 or newer)
  - Django 1.3 (if you like `virtualenv`, feel free to use it when developing)
- - django-registration (I have commit 401:89e83387c41f; I didn't realize I wasn't using a stable version when I began using it)
+ - django-registration - I'm currently using a slightly modified version of registration's hg tip.
+I'll update this file once I'm using pristine upstream source.
  - a supported database driver.
 If you don't which to use:

    - if you are contributing, always use **pysqlite2** (DB-API 2.0, for sqlite3 databases).
 You may already have this installed.